-Complete proposals are due by 4 p.m. on October 17, 2012.
+Complete proposals are due by 4 p.m. on October 21, 2016.

 - You must demonstrate that you are qualified to teach your course, though teaching experience is not required.

-- Appropriate classroom space must be available (and we cannot guarantee that it will be).
+- Appropriate classroom space must be available.

-Smith staff who want to teach an interterm course during their normal work hours must make appropriate arrangements for vacation, personal time or nonpaid time off with their supervisor before submitting a proposal.
+Smith staff who want to teach an interterm course or worshop during their normal work hours must make appropriate arrangements for vacation, personal time or nonpaid time off with their supervisor before submitting a proposal.